yquake2/yquake2/stuff/cvarlist.md

   reverted the highest number of samples supported.
 Especially on OpenGL 3.2 anti aliasing is expensive and can lead to a huge performance hit, so try setting it to a lower value if your framerate is too low.

+* **gl_nolerp_list**: list seperate by spaces of textures ommitted from bilinear filtering.
+Used by default to exclude the console and HUD fonts.
+  Make sure to include the default values when extending the list.

 * **gl_retexturing**: If set to `1` (the default) and a retexturing pack is installed, the high resolution textures are used.